Smaller deals in focus as big private equity fades in Africa

 Two years ago, an $8.1 billion investment spree by some of the world's biggest private equity funds led to expectations that Africa would feature strongly in their portfolios.

 U.S. giant KKR made its first investment in the continent, putting $200 million into Afriflora, a flower company in Ethiopia.
-Carlyle put money into Nigeria's Diamond Bank (DIAMONB.LG) while Permira backed a management buy-out of South African data center firm Teraco Data.
+Carlyle put money into Nigeria's Diamond Bank while Permira backed a management buy-out of South African data centre firm Teraco Data.

 But with falling commodity prices dragging down growth, some of these deals are souring, big money flows have dried up, and firms are finding it harder to sell or float their investments.